zhouanbo/pipelinedog/README.md

 **name**: A string containing the name of the pipeline step.

-**description**: A string that contains a functioanl description of what the step does.
+**description**: A string that contains a functional description of what the step does.

 **invoke**: The command to invoke the pipeline step.